-- ➤ If this function is turned on, you can set the time stamp, latitude & longitude and altitude, and aircraft SN functions.
-Once this function is enabled, the shot images will include the set stamp. - Turn On/Off Arm Lights (When Shooting)

-Tap the button to the right of "Turn off arm lights when shooting" to turn on or off this function.
+- If this function is turned on, you can set the time stamp, latitude & longitude and altitude, and aircraft SN functions.
+Once this function is enabled, the shot images will include the set stamp. - Turn On/Off Pre-recording - Tap the button to the right of "Pre-recording" to turn on or off this function. - If this function is turned on, the aircraft will start recording 15 seconds in advance (tap the ""(icon).